Andrew-RamirezTAMIU/Andrew-Ramirez-CSCE-4326-OS-Project/README.md

 Members: Andrew Ramirez

-Instructions for Part 1: Download or copy the files found in the "Branch" section under "OS PROJ Part1" of the repository on an IDE such as VS Code.
-This program simulates the login process of an OS with a hard-coded login and password.
+Instructions for Part 1:
+(1) Download or copy the files found in the "Branch" section under "OS PROJ Part1" and look for the main.cpp, auth.cpp, and auth.h of the repository on an IDE.
+(2) This program simulates the login process of an OS with a hard-coded login and password.
 Type in the correct username and password, "admin" and "password123," respectively.
-If the username and password were properly input, you will be displayed with a success or failure message.
+(3) If the username and password were properly input, you will be displayed with a success or failure message.